Currency:

 • embed (e.g. on a social networking site)

-This is why in almost every SEO guide and user experience are advised to keep links as short as possible.
+Which is why almost every SEO and user experience guide has advice keep links as short as possible.

-Short URLs were also one of the sub-items in message about Google search engine schemas.
+Short URLs were also one of the sub-points in the Google search engine schemas post.

-Meta tags have their own character limits.
+Meta tags have their own character limit.
 If you have the opportunity to present to visitors what the essence of the service is, do it in the best possible way.

-Title and description is a kind of introduction for people who might visit your site.
+The title and description are kind of an introduction for people who might visit your site.
 Therefore, the introduction should be interesting.
-If this is such a good opportunity for self-promotion, why should you use far fewer characters than allowed?
+If this is such a good opportunity for self-promotion, why should you use far fewer characters than is allowed?

 Meta tags should encourage users to sign in.
 Therefore, they can be elements of the CTA (call to action) type.
 And don't forget that the Google search engine bolds phrases that appear both in the search bar and in the list of found pages.